hrobb27/chart-helper/README.md

   To use my Chart Helper right now, you will need a couple things.
 You will need an app that can open .xlsx files (I use LibreOffice and Google Sheets).
 You will need a Spotify API client ID and secret (these are not hard to get).
 If you want this script to reference your digital music library on file, you need to provide a link to a directory formatted like so: [directory]/[first letter of artist]/[artist]/[album].
 I cannot guarantee that this script will search your library in a dignified and sophisticated manner, but this works for most cases.
 The first time you run this script, you will need to run the setup command.

+# THE FORMAT

+  The way this script formats Excel might seem a bit quirky, but I thought it conveys the important information I'd want to know before checking out an album I haven't heard: the ranking, its popularity, whether I have listened to it before (or not), and whether it's easily accessible.
+I've used with my close friends and they've grown accustomed to it, so I like to think it's worth promoting.
+I don't want to expand the types of info about each album too much because what fits on a screen is more important to me.
+The way this script keeps track of listening is fairly portable: it stores what it can when you give it that info, but it's easy to add new people and update things.
+This doesn't replace something like last.fm for tracking your listening, but I want to expand this format in the future to work with sites like RYM (or others?).
+The format of the Excel sheet is below

 # COMMANDS

 ## setup